 Trackball Support

-First, I enabled it in rules.mk
+First, enable it in rules.mk

 POINTING_DEVICE_ENABLE = yes